jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (a) Any amount referred to in section 17(2) or section 51B of this Act:
     (b) Any late payment penalty or shortfall penalty:
     (c) Any amount of tax refundable by the Commissioner pursuant to section 19C or section 20 of this Act; and, for the purposes of section 57, includes interest payable under Part 7 of the Tax Administration Act 1994:
-  - **tax year** means a tax year as defined in section OB 1 of the Income Tax Act 2004
+  - **tax year** means a tax year as defined in section YA 1 of the Income Tax Act 2007
   - **Taxable period** , in relation to a registered person, means a taxable period determined under sections 15 to 15E of this Act
   - **Taxable supply** means a supply of goods and services in New Zealand that is charged with tax under section 8 and includes a supply that section 11, 11A, 11AB or 11B requires to be charged at the rate of 0%
   - **Taxation Review Authority** or means a Taxation Review Authority established under the Taxation Review Authorities Act 1994